sontung1010/MacOS-FPGA-Toolchain/README.md

 ```
 #### Demo
 ##### Option 1: Open .vcd file using VSCode
-###### Using TerosHDL: Open VSCode using the following command then right click on .vcd file, select ""
+###### Using TerosHDL: Open VSCode using the following command then right click on .vcd file, select "Open with waveform viewer"
 ```
 code .
 ```